 Prices do pick up during these months all across Yucatan and nearby Quintana Roo, though they tend to drop off near the end of this period.

-For example, we visited in late March and the weather was incredible and prices were reasonable.
+For example, we visited in late March and the weather was incredible and the prices were reasonable.
 The only issue was that Chichen Itza was busy with thousands of tourists coming from all over.

 Shoulder Season in Valladolid